-The Stage 1 background study determined that one previously registered archaeological site is located within one kilometre of the Study Area and is not within 50 metres.
+The Stage 1 background study determined that three previously registered archaeological sites are located within one kilometre of the Study Area, none of which are within 50 metres.
 The property inspection of the proposed footprint determined that areas which had not been previously assessed do not retain archaeological potential and do not require further survey.